alexjoffroy/laravel-localization/README.md

 #### LocalizationManager

-The `\AlexJoffroy\LaravelLocalization\LocalizationManager` class provides a set of methods which could be helpful to use in your app.
+The `\AlexJoffroy\RouteLocalization\LocalizationManager` class provides a set of methods which could be helpful to use in your app.
 The object is registered as singleton and can be accessed form the app container, the `L10n` facade or `l10n()` helper.

 ```php
 $l10n = app('localization');